mRs-/Black-Friday-Deals/README.md

 ### 💰 [ScreenFocus](https://www.apptorium.com/screenfocus) - ScreenFocus follows your cursor and dims inactive monitors.
 It reduces brightness and allows you to focus – **37% OFF**
 ### 💸 [iStat Menus](https://bjango.com/mac/istatmenus/) - An advanced Mac system monitor for your menu bar. - 50% off
 ### 💸 [iMazing](https://imazing.com) - Manage your iPhone and iPad like a pro with iMazing, probably the best tool in its class, for Mac and Windows - **50% OFF**
+### 💸 [Better Battery 2: Stats & Info Pro Edition](https://apps.apple.com/us/app/better-battery-2-stats-info/id1455789676?mt=12) - Better Battery 2 shows information and stats of your MacBook battery in the menu bar.
+So you are always aware of the current battery stats, battery time and health.
+Also support showing of real charge level.
+65% off for Pro Edition.

 ## 📌 Productivity Software
 ### 💸 [Reading Time - Book Tracker](https://apps.apple.com/app/id1561460485) · Unlock forever is 50% off